CuriousNikhil/compose-artistry/README.md

 # compose-artistry
-A collection of awesome Jetpack Compose animations and generative art.
+A collection of awesome animations and generative art made with Jetpack Compose!

 ## Contribution